AllenWLynch/lisa/README.rst

 * New backend interface for faster file transfers
 * Added ability to append more data to backend for future updates, including ATAC-seq epigenetic backgrounds
 * Added more documentation and user guide
+* Appended new ATAC data and reprocessed motifs using JASPAR database

 Removed
 ~~~~~~~